 THE BIG PICTURE

 The broader U.S. stock market remains near record highs, but a little volatile lately.
 Inflation and interest rates are on the rise.
-This environment has created some better values in dividend stocks than we have seen in the recent years.
+This environment has created some better values in dividend stocks than we have seen in recent years.

 Lower stock prices mean higher dividend yields.
-And, greater potential for capital share price appreciation over the long run.
+And, the greater potential for capital share price appreciation over the long run.
 Each stock has risks and challenges.
 So I will attempt to present a balanced view.
 Since I hold all three in my portfolio, I certainly like to keep an eye on them.

 THREE GREAT DIVIDEND STOCKS

 So let’s get on with it.
-Here’s three great dividend stocks:
+Here are three great dividend stocks:

 Most noteworthy, the company is best known for its successful drug Humira.
 Due to Humira, Abbvie’s revenue has grown steadily over the past several years.

 However, Humira now represents about 65% of total revenues.
 Such high revenue concentration in a single product represents a significant business risk.
 Humira sales could drop in the future due to the loss of patent protection or competition from new drugs called biosimilars.
 Such factors could put the dividend at risk in the future.